.458 Lott: Sporting usage

 Cape buffalo and rhinoceros, though heavily boned and tough are mostly hunted with soft point bullets although FMJ and solid bullets are chosen by some hunters.
 Again as with elephants, premium bullets of a sturdy construction should be chosen.
 The bullet chosen must be able to break through bone and penetrate to the vitals.
 Soft points similar to the A-Square Dead Tough, Barnes TSX, Hornady DGX and the Woodleigh Weldcore Soft Nose are examples of these bullets.
 The .458 Lott has ample power to spare on these species.

 While the .458 Lott is capable of taking lion and leopard, it is considered overly powerful for the big cats.
 Lighter, soft point bullets which rapidly expand or fragment at higher velocities are usually recommended for the big cats.
 A-Square Lion Load bullet or soft points manufactured for the .45-70 Government fills this niche for the .458 Lott.

 The manufacture of spitzer style bullets in the .45 caliber has generally been a recent trend.
 These bullets provide better ballistic coefficients than the more common round nose or flat nosed bullets available in this caliber.
 The better ballistic coefficients translate to better longer range performance.
 Loaded with lighter bullets with better ballistic coefficients at higher velocities the .458 Lott can be used as a medium-range plains game rifle cartridge.

-In North America, it would make a fine big bear and bison rifle.
-However apart from these species, North American big game does not require cartridges similar to the .458 Lott.
+In North America, apart from big bears and bison, big game does not require cartridges similar to the .458 Lott.
 Those who reload ammunition are able to take advantage of the .458 Lott's performance flexibility to tailor their ammunition to the species of game they wish to hunt.